ZhenbangYou/SysY-Front-End/README.md

 #### Test Case
 Every operation including parentheses should be involved.
 Make up expressions as complex as possible.
 Check whether the associativities and precedences are correct.
 Also, whether the lookups of variables are correct.

+Although we have not dealt with functions yet, you still need to write expressions in *main*; otherwise, *Yacc* will throw an error.
+Keep in mind that, although we have not finished yet (that is to say, correct *Eeyore* code cannot be produced completely), syntax errors will still be found by *Yacc* as long as your **CFG** is correct.

 ### Step 4 *if* & *while*
 #### Reason for the Planning